bpinoy/ManagementPacks/File Count MP/README.md

+Always test the management packs in a test environment before importing in production!

+If you like what I'm doing consider buying me a beer:
+- **Bitcoin address:** 3NVhdVDUg3T3gq55JMzAiymBCYspzJH7eS
+- **Ripple address:** rLHzPsX6oXkzU2qL12kHCH8G8cnZv1rBJh (Destination tag: 4074302783)

 I come at a lot of customers to implement or support SCOM.
 Sometimes the same questions or troubles come up.